-In a bowl combine the eggs, almond flour, ginger, coconut amines (or tamari), sesame oil, lime and scallions, stir until well combined
+In a bowl combine the eggs, almond flour, ginger, coconut aminos, sesame oil, lime and scallions, stir until well combined

 Add in the cubed salmon and cilantro and mix until the salmon is evenly distributed throughout the mixture

 Form cakes approximately 2 inches in diameter and place on a parchment paper lined baking sheet.